The Hydrangea Tree

 Some people do cut the dead blooms off in the winter, so snow doesn’t weigh the branches down and break them off.
 Also, add a couple of inches of mulch around the base to help hold moisture in and insulate the roots.
 You can also wrap the ‘trunk’ with newspaper, felt, burlap, or a tree guard loosely to shield it from the wind.
 It also provides some protection from deer during the winter, when the deer are the hungriest.
 This probably isn’t necessary unless you live in an area with a very harsh winters or the first year or two after planting.

 While any variety of Hydrangea paniculata may be grown as a tree, the most common variety planted at this time is ‘Limelight.’
 The blooms on ‘Limelight’ are huge and can be seen from a great distance.
-Our favorite is the Vanilla Strawberry tree.

 -A big thank you to our friend and renowned hydrangea expert Judith King for helping us write this article.